-If the SEEA EA is to deliver 'policy-ready' evidence, a structured approach to engaging with potential users in the policy community is necessary to establish appropriate formats, including accounting structures, aggregates, classifications / cross-walks and accounts production cycles.
-Essential to this is understanding the policy processes and analyses to which this evidence will contribute.
-We explored this using a structured approach to evaluating the policy framework for forest ecosystems, a theme high on the international policy agenda (Table 1), using the EU (Table 3) and Liberia (Table 4) as case studies.
+If the SEEA EA is to deliver 'policy-ready' evidence that informs 'better' policy, a structured approach to engaging with the policy community is necessary to guide the accounts compilation.
+This includes selecting and designing accounting structures (Fig. 1), aggregates, classifications / cross-walks and the accounts production cycle.
+Essential to this is understanding the policy processes and analyses this evidence will feed in to (Fig. 2).
+In this paper, we explored this issue using a structured approach to evaluating the policy framework for forest ecosystems, a theme high on the international policy agenda (see S1), using the EU Green Deal (Table 3) and Liberia's forest policy framework (Table 4) as case studies.

-The review of the policy framework for forests under the EU Green Deal identified 17 different policies where improved forest management can contribute to their success (Table 3 and supplementary material). including the EU forest strategy, biodiversity strategy, law on climate change, and circular economy action plan.
-Starting from this policy perspective allows a broad range of evidence needs to be established, for which SEEA EA accounts can be developed to provide the relevant information.
+The review of the policy framework for forests under the EU Green Deal identified 17 different policies where improved forest management can contribute to their success (Table 3 and S2).
+These include the EU forest strategy, biodiversity strategy, provisionally agreed nature restoration law, law on climate change, and circular economy action plan.
+Starting from this policy perspective allows a broad range of evidence needs to be established, which SEEA EA accounts can be designed and compiled to meet.